skydoves/PowerMenu/README.md

 ## Usage

 ### Basic example
-This is a basic example on a screenshot. <br>
-You can create PowerMenu using Builder.
+This is a basic example on a screenshot.
+You can create `PowerMenu` using `PowerMenu.Builder`.
 ```java
 PowerMenu powerMenu = new PowerMenu.Builder(context)
                 .addItemList(list) // list has "Novel", "Poerty", "Art"